 In-school and afterschool and summer enrichment: City Connects enables students to leverage the wide variety of enrichment offerings in a city.
 In Boston, these include youth dance programs offered in collaboration with ballet companies; urban sports programs in biking, rowing, tennis, and lacrosse; and youth development programs offered through community centers and Boys’ and Girls’ Clubs.
 For Tier I students, the majority of those served by City Connects, programs could be offered before or after school, over the summer, and/or during vacations.

 Family engagement: As a regular part of the City Connects practice, Coordinators establish strong ties with families to facilitate communication.
 When they get to know families or learn from teachers about family strengths and needs, coordinators facilitate referrals to providers of clothing and supplies, parent support, and housing resources.

 Our City Connects coordinator is … not only resourceful and proactive because she establishes and strengthens relationships with community partners, but she simply knows and cares about the students.
 Talking with her about individuals is always helpful to understanding how students think, get motivated, and ultimately learn.

-City Connects’ success in supporting students, its expansion within Boston Public Schools and to other districts and states, and its ability to become self-sustaining is due in large part to specific practices and policies, both internal to the initiative and based at the local and state levels.
+City Connects’ success in supporting students, its expansion within Boston Public Schools and to other districts and states, and its ability to become self-sustaining is supported by specific practices and policies, both internal to the initiative and based at the local and state levels.
 Some of these go back to the early days of City Connects, while others are much more recent.